WHAT IS STELARA®?

 Tell your doctor about all the medicines you take, including prescription and over‐the‐counter medicines, vitamins, and herbal supplements.
 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.

-Common side effects of STELARA® include: upper respiratory infections, headache, tiredness, joint pain, and nausea.
+Common side effects of STELARA® include: upper respiratory infections, headache, and tiredness in psoriasis patients; joint pain and nausea in psoriatic arthritis patients; and upper respiratory infections, redness at the injection site, vaginal yeast infections, itching, urinary tract infections, and vomiting in Crohn’s disease patients.
 These are not all of the possible side effects with STELARA®.
 Tell your doctor about any side effect that you experience.
 Ask your doctor or pharmacist for more information.

 Requires Adobe® Reader®.
 Click here to download